kubernetes/test-infra/coverage/docs/design.md

 Here is the step-by-step description of the pre-submit and post-submit workflows

 ##Pre-submit workflow
-Runs code coverage tool to report coverage change in a new commit or new PR
+Runs code coverage tool to report coverage change in a new PR or updated PR
 1. Developer submit new commit to an open PR on github
 2. Matching pre-submit prow job is started
 3. Test coverage profile generated